 Emerging markets growth is expected to hold near the pre-pandemic average at ~3.9% in 2023, supported by India and China.
-After three years and continued by inidia and China.
 After three years and continued monetary policy support, China is expected to rebound to 5.2% in 2023 from 3% on the reopening of the economy.
 India, on the other hand, is expected to remain amongst the fastest-growing economies as per the International Monetary Fund (IMF).